 A notable change in how revenue is earned was implemented in 2018/19 by the California Community Colleges Student-Centered Funding Formula (SCFF), which shifts funding for credit programs from the traditional student enrollment at the census model to a combination of enrollment at census (70%), a Supplemental Allocation (20%) that has a focus on equity, and a Student Success Incentive Allocation (10%), where student outcomes are considered.
-Even though regular noncredit and Career Development and College Preparation (CDCP) programs continue to be funded by the state based on FTES, locally NOCCCD made the decision to allocate an additional amount of state funds to NOCE as a result of NOCE students' attaining the Orange County living wage (https://www.nocccd.edu/files/2020-21-proposed-budget--v5-102820--final-website 01446.pdf, page 52).
+Even though regular noncredit and Career Development and College Preparation (CDCP) programs continue to be funded by the state based on FTES, locally NOCCCD made the decision to allocate an additional amount of state funds to NOCE as a result of NOCE students' attaining the Orange County living wage (page 52).
 With the implementation of the new SCFF and a three-year implementation period, districts will be held harmless if they dropped below their 2017/18 funding plus accumulated COLA increases.
 This hold-harmless provision has since been extended but is expected to expire after the 2024/25 fiscal year.